 “Even though heart disease is the number one killer of both women and men, there is a general idea that heart disease predominantly affects men,” says Dr. Saltzman.
 “Women are often more concerned with screening for breast cancer, even though they are much more likely to die from heart disease.”

 In addition, Dr. Saltzman finds there is a lack of understanding about the broader group of disorders that fall under the umbrella of atherosclerotic cardiovascular disease.
-They include:

 - Heart disease – A disease of the blood vessels supplying the heart muscles